hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Scenario: Race to the Stash

 By Jace Proctor
-In the aftermath of the comet's fall, Mordheim has become a labyrinth of ruined buildings, decaying streets, abandoned catacombs, and treacherous alleyways.
+In the aftermath of the comet's fall, Hammerheim has become a labyrinth of ruined buildings, decaying streets, abandoned catacombs, and treacherous alleyways.
 Some even say that the city itself is alive, and has the power to reorder its chaotic innards in